SinghAniket24/youtube-sentiment-analyzer/README.md

 # YouTube Sentiment Analyzer

-A Python web app that lets users enter a YouTube video link and analyzes the sentiment of its comments.
+**YouTube Sentiment Analyzer** is a Python web app that lets users enter a YouTube video link and analyze the sentiment of its comments.
-The app fetches comments through the **YouTube API** and uses a **transformer-based model** to classify them as **positive, negative, or neutral**.
+It uses **Machine Learning / NLP** with a **transformer-based model** to classify comments as **positive, negative, or neutral**.
+Comments and their sentiment labels are also saved in a **CSV file** for further analysis.

 ## Screenshots